The Columbia Schizophrenia Research Center

 Will research participants be compensated for volunteering?

 Yes— we will compensate volunteers for their time and effort while participating in research.
-Typically participants would recieve $50-$150 per study center visit.
+Typically, participants receive $50-$275 per study center visit.

-All research poses some risks and some side-effects.
+All research poses some risks and some side effects.
 Clinical care is our primary concern.
-Our doctors and the research staff will go over all of the risks and side-effects with research participants.
+Our doctors and the research staff will go over all the risks and side effects with research participants.
 If a participant’s schizophrenia starts to get worse, they may be removed from the study.
 Research findings that may have clinical significance for treatment are reported to the individual and their clinician.

-Yes— all of our clinical trials require participants to complete study visits in-person at our clinic, which is located in the New York State Psychiatric Institute building, in Washington Heights (Manhattan, NY).
-Although some of the procedures involved in research participation can be completed virutally/remotely for some studies, for the most part, most visits will require the participant to be present in-person.
+Yes— all our clinical trials require participants to complete study visits in person at our clinic, which is located at the New York State Psychiatric Institute building, in Washington Heights (Manhattan, NY).
+Although some of the procedures involved in research participation can be completed virutally/remotely for some studies, most visits will require the participant to be present in person.

 What else does Columbia Schizophrenia Research Center offer?